lycheeverse/lycheeverse.github.io/src/content/docs/recipes/wikilinks.md

 title: Wikilinks
 ---

-Lychee can check Wikilinks in Markdown files as long as they provide a path to the linked ressource.
+lychee can check Wikilinks in Markdown files as long as they provide a path to the linked ressource.

 ```markdown
 # ✅ Good - links can be checked